Women's Rock Camp

 - Band practice: Campers form bands and collaborate to write an original song.
 Each band works with a female mentor (their "band manager") who provides guidance, encouragement and technical support throughout the songwriting process.

-- Showcase: On Sunday afternoon, each band performs its original song in an open mic!
+- Showcase: Each band performs its original song in an open mic!
 Friends and family are welcome to attend and perform!

 Awards & Press